ESMValGroup/ESMValCore/doc/quickstart/output.rst

 The settings.yml file passes several global level keys to diagnostic scripts.
-This includes several flags from the config-user.yml file (such as 'write_netcdf', 'write_plots', etc...), several paths which are specific to the diagnostic being run (such as 'plot_dir' and 'run_dir') and the location on disk of the metadata.yml file (described below).
+This includes several flags from the config-user.yml file (such as 'log_level'), several paths which are specific to the diagnostic being run (such as 'plot_dir' and 'run_dir') and the location on disk of the metadata.yml file (described below).